Actipro/WPF-Controls/Documentation/topics/syntaxeditor/python-language-addon/python/getting-started.md

 project.SearchPaths.Add(@"C:\Python\Platform34\Lib\site-packages");
 ```

+@if (winrt) {

+> [!NOTE]
+> Due to the security sandbox restrictions of the file system in Windows apps, take care to ensure that the search paths you add are fully accessible to the app.
+The app's data folder is advised.

+}

 ## Use the PythonSyntaxLanguage

 Next, use the language on the [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument) instances that will be editing Python code.

-This code applies the language to a document in a [SyntaxEditor](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor), whose instance is in the `editor` variable:
+This code applies the language to a document in a [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor), whose instance is in the `editor` variable:

 ```csharp
 editor.Document.Language = language;